ATTN All Writers: First bimonthly Trigedasleng short-story challenge! (Nov 2017)

 We were packed too closely.
 As the door opened, we stumbled forward, some of us falling out of the door even.
 Collectively, we froze.
 Not a single person breathed until someone couldn't hold their breath any longer and inhaled.
 Her eyes went wide, pale horror across her face.
 In unison, we starred.
 Were her lungs quietly melting?
 Would she begin gasping at any moment, choking on the toxins?
 The moments ticked forward.
 My lungs burned in agony waiting for air.
 And then she exhaled.
 And then inhaled again.
 Her shout of triumph startled me so terribly, my vision swam.

 The air, it hadn't hurt her.
 A moment.
-And then like sand we were suddenly pouring out of the shuttle and under a sun that was no longer a familiar white, but an alien orange!
+And then we were pouring out of the shuttle like sand and under a sun that was no longer a familiar white, but an alien orange!
 That's when my brain caught up with my nose.

 If air can be thicker, Earth's air definitely was.
 It was overburdened by taste, smell, and texture.
 I had no words to discriminate among them.
 My mouth and nose were saturated.
 It was overwhelming.
 My head ached with the over-stimulation.
 My body churned, drowning in the foreign smells settling onto my tongue until my vomit painted one of my shoes and the ramp.